-The continent continues to see positive momentum with most African safari destinations now open to international visitors – stay up to date with the latest requirements here.
+Although Africa continues to see positive momentum with most African safari destinations now open to international visitors, restrictions and COVID-19 travel guidelines change regularly.
+If you're planning on travelling, ensure you stay up to date with the latest requirements.

 Our entire Kenya safari was completely seamless: from the pick-up at the airport to travelling to three safari camps and back to Nairobi for the COVID-19 tests before flying home.